milanbhat1/LIC_Lab_using_LTSPICE/astable_multivibrator.md

 ---

-## Part A: Basic Current Mirror Design

 ### Aim
-To design a basic current mirror for the following specifications:
+To design a astable multivibrator for the following specifications:
 - **Supply Voltage (VDD):**
 - **Power Consumption (P):**
 - **Gain (Av):**